 Cap d’Ail is another gorgeous spot just before Monaco.
 Plage Mala is one of the best beaches on the Riviera and good to anchor off.
 It has a couple of good beach clubs (one very fancy, one very fun), and there’s a brilliant coastal path that runs between the town of Cap d’Ail and Plage Mala.
 Thoroughly recommended.

-You have a few options for fishing charters with a range of budgets, from 50 euro per person for a casual affair to 2800 for 10 people for the day for the charter of a luxury sportsfisher with professional fishermen.
+To enjoy a day out on a family fishing trip then we recommend speaking to some of the specialist companies who offer guided trips and excursions or yacht charters for coastal or deep sea fishing.
+You have a few options for fishing charters with a range of budgets, from 50 euro per person for a casual affair to 2800 for 10 people for the day for the charter of a luxury sports fisher with professional fishermen.
 Most of the fishing excursions along this stretch of coast operate out of Golfe Juan or Mandelieu-la-Napoule, or in the other direction, out of Beaulieu-sur-Mer, a port between Nice and Monaco.
-There are also small local operators along the coast who don’t have websites- you’ll see their signs saying ‘Peche au Gros’ in the port.

 Races & events

 The Cannes Film Festival which runs in May needs no introduction and is one of the biggest events on the global yachting calendar.
-Be aware that it is extremely expensive to get your yacht or boat into the port at Cannes during this time- however, this is a time when the superyachts and celebrities are out in grand force, so just being out on the water around Cannes at this time of year is an unforgettable experience.
-The Grand Prix overlaps with the Cannes Film Festival in May, so you could charter a yacht for a week and enjoy both events.
+Be aware that it is extremely expensive to get your yacht or boat into the port at Cannes during this time, however, this is a time when the superyachts and celebrities are out in grand force, so just being out on the water is an unforgettable experience in itself.
+The Monaco Grand Prix overlaps with the Cannes Film Festival in May, so you could charter a yacht for a week and enjoy both events.

 Sailing with Children

 Make sure children wear a life jacket at all times.
 Never let them run around the boat or be unattended on deck and make sure they don’t swim alone.